-Your Directors have pleasure in presenting the EIGHTEENTH Annual Report of the Companytogether with the Audited Statement of Accounts for the financial year ended March 312019.
+Your Directors have pleasure in presenting the Twentieth Annual Reportof the Company together with the Audited Statement of Accounts (standalone andconsolidated) for the financial year ended March 31 2021.

 |Particulars ||Consolidated ||Standalone |